 For Boxarr, on the other hand, Airbus’s concern is a business boon.
 Airbus, a major client for Boxarr’s software, is using the company to run Brexit scenarios for its supply chain.

 “No one likes disruption, but it does provide an opportunity,” Pettigrew said.
 “All these scenarios are things that Boxarr can model.”

 Pettigrew draws his highly qualified staff from across the EU.
 For now, they don’t feel like they will need to leave the U.K. anytime soon, he said.“Our staff are all very realistic,” Pettigrew said.
 “They’ve got enough assurances of their status in the U.K. at this point not to be too concerned.
-We’ve got some great people from all over Europe and none have expressed significant worries.”
+We’ve got some great people from all over Europe, and none have expressed significant worries.”

-Elliott favors immigration controls and says having a policed border, such as between Northern Ireland and the Republic of Ireland, is a necessary part of leaving the EU.
+Elliott favours immigration controls and says having a policed border, such as between Northern Ireland and the Republic of Ireland, is a necessary part of leaving the EU.
 He thinks the government is deluded if it thinks it can have it both ways.